 What makes a great Oscar party?
-We think it’s all in the planning; present a fabulous dinner, some surprises and be creative.
-With this year’s 91rst Academy Awards quickly approaching we thought we would share our Oscar party ideas to give you some inspiration.
+We think it’s all in the planning; present a fabulous dinner, and some surprises and be creative.
+With this year’s Academy Awards upon us, we thought we would share our Oscar party ideas to give you some inspiration.

 We’ve hosted many, and one of the most memorable was the party at our home on Kauai, “Lotus Ridge.”
 Due to the warm climate, we decided to keep the party casual.
-Even though our ten guests arrived in shorts and flip flops, (aka slippers) we made sure to greet them red carpet style.
+Even though our ten guests arrived in shorts and flip-flops, (aka slippahs) we made sure to greet them red carpet style.

 Every great party starts with a signature cocktail, so we decided to serve Meyer Lemon Mojito’s using Meyer lemons from our tree.